hfp/xconfigure/config/cp2k/README.md

 To configure, build, and install LIBXC (version&#160;3.0.0 has been tested), and one can proceed with [https://xconfigure.readthedocs.io/libxc/README/](../libxc/README.md#libxc).
 To incorporate LIBXC into CP2K, the key `LIBXCROOT=/path/to/libxc` needs to be supplied when using CP2K/Intel's ARCH files (make).
 After CP2K&#160;5.1, only the latest major release of LIBXC (by the time of the CP2K-release) will be supported (e.g., LIBXC&#160;4.x by the time of CP2K&#160;6.1).

 To configure, build, and install the Eigenvalue SoLvers for Petaflop-Applications (ELPA), one can proceed with [https://xconfigure.readthedocs.io/libint/README/](../elpa/README/).
 To incorporate ELPA into CP2K, the key `ELPAROOT=/path/to/elpa` needs to be supplied when using CP2K/Intel's ARCH files (make).
-The Intel-branch defaults to ELPA-2017.05 (earlier versions can rely on the ELPA key-value pair e.g., `ELPA=201611`).
+The Intel-fork defaults to ELPA-2017.05 (earlier versions can rely on the ELPA key-value pair e.g., `ELPA=201611`).

 ```bash
 make ARCH=Linux-x86-64-intelx VERSION=psmp ELPAROOT=/path/to/elpa/default-arch
 ```

-At runtime, a build of the Intel-branch supports an environment variable CP2K_ELPA:
+At runtime, a build of the Intel-fork supports an environment variable CP2K_ELPA:

 * **CP2K_ELPA=-1**: requests ELPA to be enabled; the actual kernel type depends on the ELPA configuration.
-* **CP2K_ELPA=0**: ELPA is not enabled by default (only on request via input file); same as non-Intel branch.
+* **CP2K_ELPA=0**: ELPA is not enabled by default (only on request via input file); same as non-Intel fork.
-* **CP2K_ELPA**=&lt;not-defined&gt;: requests ELPA-kernel according to CPUID (default with CP2K/Intel-branch).
+* **CP2K_ELPA**=&lt;not-defined&gt;: requests ELPA-kernel according to CPUID (default with CP2K/Intel-fork).

 ### Memory Allocation